The White Box Grant Application is closed

 - Occupancy plan, which must be one of the following:

-- A marketing plan that demonstrates their intention to actively market the renovated space for commercial or industrial use.
+- A marketing plan that demonstrates the intention to actively market the renovated space for commercial or industrial use and the proposed rental rate.

-- A letter of intent from a business to occupy the space.
+- A letter of intent from a business to occupy the space that identifies the agreed upon rental rate and term.

-The Department of Economic Development, in its sole discretion, reserves the right to modify the above dates; suspend, amend, or modify the provisions of this NOFA, to waive selected requirements or limitations herein, to reject all proposals, to negotiate modifications of proposal, or to award less than the full amount of the funding available; all in its sole and absolute discretion.
+The DED, in its sole discretion, reserves the right to modify the above dates; suspend, amend, or modify the provisions of this NOFA, to waive selected requirements or limitations herein, to reject all proposals, to negotiate modifications of proposal, or to award less than the full amount of the funding available; all in its sole and absolute discretion.

 Improved Building Safety or Accessibility

 The proposed improvements will improve the fire safety or accessibility of the building.
-Projects will be scored as follows: One (1): no Improvements; Two (2): fire or accessibility are moderately improved; Three (3): fire or accessibility are significantly improved; Four (4): fire and accessibility are moderately improved; Five (5): fire safety and accessibility are both significantly improved.
+Projects will be scored as follows: Zero (0): no Improvements; Two (2): fire or accessibility are moderately improved; Three (3): fire or accessibility are significantly improved; Four (4): fire and accessibility are moderately improved; Five (5): fire safety and accessibility are both significantly improved.

 The subject property is a building constructed prior to 1970 or has historical or design significance.
 Projects will be scored as follows: Zero (0): building was built post 1971; One (1): building was built prior to 1970; Two (2): building was built prior to 1950; Three (3): building was built prior to 1930; Four (4): building was built prior to 1910, Five (5): building was built prior to 1900.

-A score of five (5) will be awarded to projects in which the majority property ownership is held by a certified MBE/WMBE/Vet/EDGE.
+A score of five (5) will be awarded to projects in which the majority property ownership is held by a certified MBE/WBE/DBE/VBE/EDGE.

-A score of five (5) will be awarded to projects in which the majority tenant ownership is held by a certified MBE/WMBE/Vet/EDGE.
+A score of five (5) will be awarded to projects in which the majority tenant ownership is held by a certified MBE/WMBE/DBE/VBE/EDGE.

 Project Completion and Reimbursement

-Please email your questions to Sandy Spang at firstname.lastname@example.org
+Please email your questions to Cody Brown at firstname.lastname@example.org